 - Set auto to yes to null fields automatically on import.
-Default: yes. - Set fields to a whitespace-separated list of fields to change.
+Default: yes. - Set fields to a whitespace-separated list of fields to remove.
 You can get the list of all available fields by running beet fields.
-In addition, the images field allows you to remove any images embedded in the media file. - Set keep_fields to invert the logic of the plugin.
+In addition, the images field allows you to remove any images embedded in the media file. - Set keep\fields to invert the logic of the plugin.
 Only these fields will be kept; other fields will be removed.
-Remember to set only fields or keep_fields-not both! - To conditionally filter a field, use field: [regexp, regexp] to specify regular expressions. - By default this plugin only affects files' tags ; the beets database is left unchanged.
-To update the tags in the database, set the update_database option.
+Remember to set only fields or keep\fields-not both! - To conditionally filter a field, use field: [regexp, regexp] to specify regular expressions. - By default this plugin only affects files' tags; the beets database is left unchanged.
+To update the tags in the database, set the update\database option to true.